awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/SendMessageBatch.rst

 in the |SQS-api|.

-.. topic:: To send batch messages to an |SQS| queue
+To send batch messages to an |SQS| queue:

 #.
 Create an :sdk-net-api:`AmazonSQSClient <SQS/TSQSSQSClient>` instance and initialize a
    :sdk-net-api:`SendMessageBatchRequest <SQS/TSQSSendMessageBatchRequest>` object.